-The period from 1964 to 1976 saw four major transformations in the life of the college, and Wofford emerged from that decade of transition as a changed institution.
+The period from 1964 to 1976 saw major transformations in the life of the college, and while some aspects of Wofford remained constant, in other significant ways the college grew into something different.
 In the early 1960s, Wofford began to confront its need to become a more inclusive community, a process that remains ongoing.
 After observing a challenging period of racial desegregation at colleges and universities across the South, the Wofford Board of Trustees in the spring of 1964 announced that applicants for admission henceforth would be considered without regard to race.
 Wofford thus became one of the first independent colleges in the deep South take such a step.
 Albert W. Gray of Spartanburg was the first of several Black men admitted to Wofford after the trustees' announcement, and he enrolled in the fall of 1964.
 After service in Vietnam delayed his graduation until 1971, Gray later served as a member of the Board of Trustees.
 Douglas C. Jones enrolled in 1965 and in 1969, became the first person of color to earn a degree at Wofford.
 Intentional efforts by administrators saw more Black students begin to enroll in the late 1960s and early 1970s.